Rio (Duran Duran album): Recording

 "The Chauffeur" was created on the spot in the studio.
 During downtime, Rhodes retreated to an auxiliary studio room with Blauel, their tape operator, and crafted a track using keyboards, synthesisers, the sound of an ice cube cracking and a conversation about nature for extra effects.
 Le Bon accompanied him and brought lyrics inspired by a 1979 visit to a kibbutz in Israel, further adding a melody on an ocarina.
 The final track features no contributions from the three Taylors.
 An acoustic version was recorded without Rhodes, which appeared as a B-side to "Rio".
 The keyboardist later quipped, "I guess that was my punishment for have created an entirely electronic track."

 Mixing

 The band were contracted to finish mixing the album by the end of March 1982 and were due to fly to Sri Lanka to film music videos before their tour of Australia commenced in mid-April.
-With the record still unfinished, Le Bon, John and Roger flew to Sri Lanka while Rhodes and Andy stayed in London with Thurston to make some last-minute tweaks; according to biographer Steve Malins, the trio worked for 48 hours straight.
+With the record still unfinished, Le Bon, John Taylor and Roger Taylor flew to Sri Lanka while Rhodes and Andy Taylor stayed in London with Thurston to make some last-minute tweaks; according to biographer Steve Malins, the trio worked for 48 hours straight.
 Once completed, Rhodes and Andy flew to Sri Lanka, the former listening to and analysing Rio the entire ride.